 As a player, you have the ability to suspend the game, a luxury real Islanders do not enjoy.
-To save your progress, either press CONTROL-C or type in STASIS. whichever seems more appropriate at the time.
-All of your possessions, scores, money, and other statistics will be saved away to disk until your next visit to the Island.
+To save your progress, press either [CONTROL] [C] (in Apple version) or type in STASIS, whichever seems more appropriate at the time.
+All of your possessions, scores, money, and other statistics will be saved away to disk until your next visit to The Island.